 Rather than fulfilling all orders from a single warehouse (where order volume can quickly overwhelm capacity, clogging the supply chain), a distributed inventory model where each order is fulfilled and shipped from the fulfillment center closest to its origin greatly reduces a retailer’s shipping costs.

 This approach to fulfillment can be expensive to do on your own (and is a common benefit of working with a 3PL that has a network of fulfillment centers) but delivers the quicker, cost-effective shipping that customers today expect.

 Data is the foundation of any great ecommerce optimization strategy, especially if that data is refreshed in real-time.
 Without on-demand data, merchants risk wasting time and resources guessing how best to optimize their logistics; with it, those same merchants can quickly ascertain where in the supply chain they can affect positive change.

-By tracking metrics such as order destination, stock levels, inventory turnover rates, shipping times, and order accuracy in real-time, retailers will make more informed decisions while optimizing their logistics, and be able to measure and quantify their progress.
+By tracking metrics such as order destination, stock levels, inventory turnover rates, shipping times, and order accuracy in real-time, retailers will make more informed decisions while optimizing and planning their logistics, and be able to measure and quantify their progress.

 7. Choose faster shipping methods